inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 .. note:: You must be connected to the internet for this section

+.. note:: Currently InaSAFE v2.0 has not been released, hence please follow instructions to download the InaSAFE experimental :ref:`install` and skip steps 11-14.

 11. Go to :menuselection:`Plugins --> Manage and Install Plugins` This will take a couple of minutes for QGIS to contact its repository and show the list of plugins available